 With Space Cloud, you can subscribe to realtime changes in your database.

 To offload the database, Space Cloud does not rely on any CDC (Change Data Capture) mechanism.
-Space Cloud uses its in-built eventing system to guarantee that all changes irrespective of any network failures propagates to the clients over a bi-directional link in an orderly fashion.
+Space Cloud uses its in-built eventing system to guarantee that all changes irrespective of any network failures propagate to the clients over a bi-directional link in an orderly fashion.

 Isolating the database querying and the realtime module helps it scale the realtime piece independent of database.
 However, this poses some limitations which are acceptable for most applications.

 Note: These limitations are only applicable if you intend to use the realtime functionality.